 Research on Motivational Interviewing suggests it is an effective approach for catalyzing change related to lifestyle behaviors, substance use, preventive oral health behaviors, medication adherence, patient self-monitoring, and attendance at medical appointments, as well as downstream effects on health outcomes.1

 Research also suggests that an MI approach is significantly more effective than traditional advice-giving in clinical encounters.2

 Dr. Hoover is a Certified MI Trainer and a member of the Motivational Interviewing Network of Trainers.
 She has provided online and in-person MI training with thousands of healthcare professionals and students including RNs and APPs, dietitians, social workers, physicians, therapists, and medical and nursing students.

 Dr. Hoover has trained healthcare professionals that work in a variety of environments, including hospitals, ambulatory settings, community-based treatment settings, the pharmaceutical industry, and academic medical centers.

 In addition to MI Training and clinical work, Dr. Hoover has also taught graduate level coursework in MI and conducted MI dissemination research.

 Dr. Hoover provides dedicated MI training to healthcare organizations.
-In designing each training she include a combination of didactics, live demonstration of MI skills, videos, and individual and small group exercises and skills practice.
+In designing each training Dr. Hoover includes a combination of didactics, live demonstration of MI skills, videos, and individual and small group exercises and skills practice.
 This dynamic approach keeps learners engaged and improves skill uptake.